andersmurphy/andersmurphy-blog/resources/posts/2025-12-02-100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.md

 ### You don't need isolation serializable (you really do for a ledger)

-[Some comments on hackernew](https://news.ycombinator.com/item?id=46126804) argued you don't need isolation serializable.
+[Some comments on hackernews](https://news.ycombinator.com/item?id=46126804) argued you don't need isolation serializable.
 In the context of this example you very much do.
-But let's covers all the number.
+But let's covers all the numbers.
 I've also added results for 1ms latency for those who wanted to see that.

 |                         | Postgres | SQLite   |
 | ----------------------- | -------- | -------- |